Purchases made through links may earn us a small commission, at no extra cost to you.

 - You enjoy having a guide present for the entirety of your trip.

-So there you have it, a few options that are available to you when choosing a vacation.
-Hopefully this helps you uncover what your travel style is before you go off on a vacation that you may end up not enjoying.
+So there you have it, a few options that are available to you when planning a vacation.
+Hopefully this helps you uncover what your travel style is before you go off on a trip that you may end up not enjoying.
 But remember, sometimes a certain travel style might surprise you.
 So get out there and give these a try and find out what your travel style is!